Canadian Celiac Association Ottawa Chapter

 Diagnosis

-Studies from Canada and other countries report significant delays in diagnosis of CD.
+Studies from Canada and other countries report significant delays in the diagnosis of celiac disease.
 The similarity of the symptoms of CD with those of other diseases often leads to misdiagnoses such as irritable bowel syndrome, lactose intolerance and chronic fatigue syndrome, resulting in delayed diagnosis.
 Excellent serological blood tests are now available to screen for CD.
-The IgA tissue transglutaminase antibody (IgA-TTG) or IgA endomysial antibody (IgA-EMA) tests are recommended for initial testing performed by experienced laboratories.
-The choice of test depends on availability and laboratory preference.
-Since these tests are IgA based, they will be falsely negative in patients with selective IgA deficiency.
+The IgA tissue transglutaminase antibody (IgA-TTG) testing is recommended for initial screening.
+Since these tests are IgA based, they may be falsely negative in patients with selective IgA deficiency.
 The prevalence of IgA deficiency is higher in patients with CD; therefore, screening for selective IgA deficiency should be performed at the same time as the serological tests.
 In individuals with IgA deficiency, the laboratory may be able to perform IgG-TTG or IgG-deamidated gliadin peptide antibody (IgG-DGP).

-The diagnosis of CD MUST be confirmed with endoscopic small intestinal biopsy while consuming a regular GLUTEN containing diet.
+Following a positive result on the blood test, the diagnosis of celiac disease should be confirmed with endoscopic small intestinal biopsy while consuming a regular GLUTEN containing diet.
 It is strongly recommended that the biopsy be done BEFORE starting a gluten-free diet in order to avoid a false negative biopsy result.
 The diagnosis of DH can be confirmed with a skin biopsy.

-Over 99% of patients with CD are positive for HLA-DQ2 or DQ8 genes.
-A negative HLA-DQ2 or DQ8test is helpful to exclude the diagnosis of CD.
-However, approximately 30% of the general population has one of these HLA types and most do not develop CD.
+Over 99% of patients with celiac disease are positive for HLA-DQ2 or DQ8 genes.
+A negative HLA-DQ2 or DQ8 test is helpful to exclude the diagnosis of CD.
+However, approximately 30% of the general population has one of these HLA types, and most do not develop CD.
 Therefore, presence of these genes does not confirm CD.

 Treatment